mapkon/toy-robot-challenge/implementation-notes.md

 - Implementing and dealing with obstacles.
 - Implement the intelligent robot, as it seems a nice challenge.
-- Implement a jump method to test the extensibility of the application
 - Implement another surface to see how far we can probe the app in that Direction
 - Refactor the MoveCommand execute method, it is too large and the switch statement looks ugly